 I graduated in Medicine at the University of Basel (Switzerland) and did a Doctoral Thesis there at the Biocenter.
 I worked several years in Internal Medicine and Renal Medicine in Switzerland up to obtaining specialist level.
 I did the MSc in Medical Statistics at the London School of Hygiene and Tropical Medicine in 2003 and joined directly afterwards.
 I hold a clinical contract as an Honorary Consultant Nephrologist with the Royal Free London NHS Foundation trust.

-Until September 2017 I was the Programme Director for the MSc in epidemiology.
+Until 2017 I was the Programme Director for the MSc in epidemiology.
 I have now stepped down, and am the Exam Board Chair for the MSc in Epidemiology.
 I also co-organise the Distance Learning Module in Global Non-Communicable Disease Epidemiology (EPM 307).
-I also teach face to face MSc students in Statistics for Epidemiology and Population Health, Extended Epidemiology and Study Design.
+I teach face to face MSc students in Statistics for Epidemiology and Population Health, Extended Epidemiology and Study Design.